Comic Book Collecting

 Silver Age (1956–1970)

 The Silver Age is widely considered the golden era of Marvel Comics.
 Stan Lee, Jack Kirby, and Steve Ditko created the Fantastic Four, Spider-Man, the X-Men, Thor, Iron Man, the Avengers, and the Hulk — essentially the entire foundation of the Marvel Cinematic Universe — within a single decade.
 DC revived the Flash in Showcase #4 (1956), widely considered the first Silver Age comic.
-Silver Age keys remain the most actively traded tier in the hobby, with strong demand from both collectors and investors.
+Silver Age keys remain the most actively traded tier in the hobby.

 Bronze Age (1970–1985)

 The Bronze Age is characterized by darker, more socially conscious storytelling and the introduction of characters who would later drive massive media franchises.
 Wolverine, the Punisher, Luke Cage, Moon Knight, and Harley Quinn all debuted in this era.
-Bronze Age books are the sweet spot for many collectors — they're attainable in high grade, deeply connected to current MCU storylines, and have significant appreciation potential as media adaptations continue to be announced.
+Bronze Age books are the sweet spot for many collectors — attainable in high grade, deeply connected to current MCU storylines, and with significant appreciation potential as adaptations continue.

 Modern Age (1985–Present)

-The Modern Age introduced the speculator boom of the 1990s, the independent comics revolution, and eventually the key issue market as collectors know it today.
+The Modern Age introduced the speculator boom of the 1990s, the independent comics revolution, and the key issue market as collectors know it today.
 Most 1990s comics were overprinted and have minimal value — but genuine first appearances of characters like Deadpool (New Mutants #98), Harley Quinn (Batman Adventures #12), and the Teenage Mutant Ninja Turtles (Mirage #1) command serious premiums.
-The key to modern collecting is identifying genuine first appearances versus hype-driven speculation.

 Getting Started in Comic Collecting